Coherence in resonance fluorescence: Abstract

 \section{Abstract}

-\textbf{Resonance fluorescence (RF) of a two-level emitter displays persistently anti-bunching irrespective of the excitation intensity, but inherits the driving laser’s linewidth under weak excitation.
-These properties are commonly explained \textit{disjoinedly} as the emitter’s single photon saturation or passively scattering light, until a recent theory attributes anti-bunching to the laser-like spectrum's interference with the incoherently scattered light.
-However, the theory implies higher-order scattering processes, and led to an experiment purporting to validate an atom’s simultaneous scattering of two photons.
-If true, it could complicate RF’s prospects in quantum information applications.
-Here, we propose a unified model that treats all RF photons as spontaneous emission, one at a time, and can explain simultaneously both the RF's spectral and correlation properties.
-We theoretically derive the excitation power dependencies, with the strongest effects measurable at the single-photon incidence level, of the first-order coherence of the whole RF and super-bunching of the spectrally filtered, followed by experimental confirmation on a semiconductor quantum dot micro-pillar device.
+\textbf{Resonance fluorescence of a two-level emitter displays persistently anti-bunching irrespective of the excitation intensity, but inherits the driving laser’s linewidth under weak monochromatic excitation.
+These properties are commonly explained in terms of two \textit{disjoined} pictures, i.e., the emitter’s single photon saturation or passively scattering light.
+Here, we propose a unified model that treats all fluorescence photons as spontaneous emission, one at a time, and can explain simultaneously both the spectral and correlation properties of the emission.
+We theoretically derive the excitation power dependencies, measurable at the single-photon incidence level, of the first-order coherence of the whole resonance fluorescence and super-bunching of the spectrally filtered, followed by experimental confirmation on a semiconductor quantum dot micro-pillar device.
 Furthermore, our model explains peculiar coincidence bunching observed in phase-dependent two-photon interference experiments.
-Our work provides novel understandings of coherent light-matter interaction and may stimulate new applications. }
+Our work provides an \zy{intuitive} understanding of coherent light-matter interaction and may stimulate new applications.}